 Can You Get Court Supervision for Aggravated Speeding?

-You can be sentenced to Court Supervision for an Aggravated Speeding offence.
+You can be sentenced to Court Supervision for an Aggravated Speeding offense.
 However, there are limitations to Court Supervision for Aggravated Speeding.
 If the offense occurred in a construction zone, you cannot receive Court Supervision for the Aggravated Speeding.
 If the offense occurred in a school zone, you cannot receive Court Supervision for Aggravated Speeding.
 If you have received Court Supervision previously for Aggravated Speeding, you cannot receive Court Supervision for Aggravated Speeding.

 James Dimeas Will Provide Effective and Aggressive Defense for Your Aggravated Speeding Case